Connect privately on your Android

 You want to access blocked content: Any proxy that alters your IP address can do so in a way that shifts your geographical location online, allowing you to possibly circumvent content restrictions.
 You can also use a proxy to evade content blocks on your network.

 You want to save money: Many web proxies are free, though we can’t vouch for their security or performance.
 Still, if you only need the above benefits from time to time, a free web proxy may prove sufficient.

 Proxies have their strengths, but they’re not without their limits and disadvantages:

 Instability: Proxies, especially free ones, aren’t known for their rock-solid performance.
 Prepare to experience sudden disconnects or service disruptions.

 Slow speed: Caching proxies improve the loading times for the websites cached there, but otherwise, a proxy may slow down your connection.
 This is a side effect of having to route your traffic through the proxy server.

 Limited security: Though proxies can hide your IP address and host firewalls, some won’t encrypt your traffic like a VPN can.
-For example, if you’re connecting to your proxy over a wireless network, another user on that network could potentially eavesdrop on your activity.
+For example, if you’re connecting to your online proxy over a wireless network, another user on that network could potentially eavesdrop on your activity.
 This wouldn’t be possible with a VPN.
 There are some proxies that do cover your traffic with HTTPS encryption, and so if security is a concern, be sure to use one of these.

 Restricted functionality: Proxies work on an app-by-app basis, and you can’t simply set one proxy to cover your entire device.